Pavithra029/PathSy/README.md

-How to use
+How to use ---
-clone the repository
+clone the repository---
 Run app.py